nimiq-network/developer-reference/chapters/supply-and-reward.md

 	blockReward = (totalSupply - circulatingSupply) >>> k

-We have taken a similar approach but we selected a value of `k=22` and, at a certain height (Block 48692960), switching to constant block reward of 4,000 satoshis (*tail emission*) until the total supply of 21e14 satoshis is reached.
+We have taken a similar approach but we selected a value of `k=22` and, at a certain height (Block 48692960), switching to constant block reward of 4,000 lunas (*tail emission*) until the total supply of 21e14 lunas is reached.
 This has the following beneficial side effects:

- - At block 48692959 the dynamic block reward will be 4,001 satoshis, causing a **fluid transition to tail emission reward** of 4,000 satoshis.
+ - At block 48692959 the dynamic block reward will be 4,001 lunas, causing a **fluid transition to tail emission reward** of 4,000 lunas.
- - The circulating supply at block 48692959 will be 2,099,983,215,900,000 satoshis, which is **divisible by 4,000**.
+ - The circulating supply at block 48692959 will be 2,099,983,215,900,000 lunas, which is **divisible by 4,000**.
  - The last block governed by dynamic block reward will be reached in aproximately 92 years.
  - Block 48692960 will mark the beggining of tail emission.
-Remaining supply at this point will be 16,784,100,000 satoshis which results in **~7 years of a constant 4,000 reward**.
+Remaining supply at this point will be 16,784,100,000 lunas which results in **~7 years of a constant 4,000 reward**.
  - Total supply of 21e14 will be reached at block 52888984 (~100 years).

 ## Difficulty Adjustment